 Tribe rejects plan to build tram, hotel in Grand Canyon

-Members of the council voted 16-2 against the bill during a special session Tuesday in Window Rock, Arizona.
-It was the first time the full council had taken up the measure since it was introduced last year.
+The Navajo Nation Tribal Council voted 16-2 during a special session in opposition of the legislation.
+It was the first time the full council had taken up the measure since it was first introduced last year.

 The proposal had gotten a cold reception from lawmakers from the nation’s largest American Indian reservation even before Tuesday’s lengthy debate.

-Some lawmakers raised concerns about the development resulting in more public safety demands, while others questioned a requirement for the tribe to invest $65 million for roads, water and power lines, and communications at the 420-acre site that borders Grand Canyon National Park on the reservation.
+Some lawmakers raised concerns about the development resulting in more public safety demands, while others questioned a requirement that the tribe help fund infrastructure improvements in the remote area.

 Developers had said the tram and accompanying retail and hotel sites at the East Rim could be running by May 2021 had everything gone as planned.
 They did not immediately return phone messages seeking comment after the vote.